How to Become a Saint

 St. Alphonsus, Doctor of the Church, tells us, “to secure a happy death, the saints have abandoned all things; they have left their country; they have renounced the delights and the hopes [for success and pleasure] which the world held out to them, and have embraced a life of poverty and contempt.
 But how can [we] worldlings, living in the midst of sins, in the midst of earthly pleasures and dangerous occasions [of sin], expect a happy death [are we deceived]?… How is it possible that he who reflects on this, and believes the truths of the faith [that there are consequences to sin], does not leave all to give himself to God, who will judge us all according to our works?”

-The saints clearly warn us of what is needed to obtain a saving faith.
-We must be willing to leave it all-sin and everything our heart finds affection with in this world, so we can desire God and His merciful saving love.
-Do we want to renounce the things we do which bring us such pleasure and choose the cross to know, serve and love God?
+The saints clearly warn us of what is needed to obtain a saving faith and it won’t be pleasant, before grace makes it easy.
+But we must be willing to leave it all-sin and everything our heart finds affection with in this world, so we can desire God and His merciful saving love only.

 “You have lived on earth in…pleasure [not the cross]; you have fattened your hearts for the day of slaughter.”
 (James 5:5)

-When they heard God calling them, they decided they were going to stop their sins, reject the world and follow Christ.
-Then, one step at a time, they learned how to reject it all.
-They found the Path of Life, and if we want to find Jesus…really find Jesus so He can guide us to sanctity, we must reject it all too.
+When they heard God calling them, they decided they were going to seek God’s grace (strenght) to stop their sins, reject the world and truly follow Christ.
+Then, one step at a time, they learned how to do just that.
+They found the Path of Life (the Way of Peace), and if we want to find Jesus…really find Jesus so He can guide us to sanctity and a great life of peace, we must reject it all too.

 “In heaven, the saints occupy themselves only with God; all their thoughts are for His glory; their pleasure is to love Him.
 Do you act in the same way?
 During your life on earth let God be your only happiness, the only object of your affections, the only end of all of your actions and desires.”